 Campers can sign up for a wide range of artistic classes to learn and perfect their crafts.
 We offer instruction in:

 Nashoba North campers perform in one large musical production each four-week session and in One Act plays every Saturday night.
 The plays are produced on our beautiful indoor and outdoor lighted stages and they generate enthusiasm and excitement throughout the entire camp.
-Musical productions in recent summers have included The Jungle Book, Seussical, Aladdin, Honk, Mulan, and Willy Wonka.
+Musical productions in recent summers have included The Jungle Book, Seussical, Aladdin, Honk, Mulan, Willy Wonka, You’re a Good Man, Charlie Brown, The Musical Adventures of Flat Stanley Jr, Alice in Wonderland, Mirror Mirror, Beauty and The Beast, Smile, AristroCats, Peter Pan, Knights of Dawn, Once on This Island, The Music Man, Pirates of Penzance, The Little Mermaid, Annie, Into The Woods, Guys & Dolls and High School Musical 2.
 Theater classes include improvisation, mime, stage makeup, lighting, set design, and more!
 Dances are choreographed by Nashoba North staff members for each production.

 Nashoba offers a wide range of dance instruction; from modern dance and hip hop to yoga and jazz, our instructors are qualified individuals who choreograph several dances to campers’ favorite songs each week.
 At the end of the activity week, campers have the opportunity to show off their new moves at our Saturday night Arts Night.
 Campers are often invited to suggest new dances, and even choreograph their own moves to truly show off their talents!